 The course examines how community organizing can be used to build a more just world and strengthen our communities.
-Over the course of seven weeks (the week of February 14 – April 3, 2022), participants will delve deeply into the fundamentals of social justice and community organizing, and grapple with how they relate to Jewish traditions and values.
+Over the course of seven weeks, participants will delve deeply into the fundamentals of social justice and community organizing, and grapple with how they relate to Jewish traditions and values.
 Most importantly, you will learn how to make a real difference on the issues you care about.

 Want to learn more or have a question?